The world’s highest-located hovertrain right in Tyrol

 - … lies underground and is, thus, completely separated from individual transport.

 - … connects the car park in the east of Serfaus with the bottom station of the cable cars in the west of the village.

 - … was put into service for the first time on 14 December 1985.

-- … was completely overhauled for the duration of two years and, now – since the beginning of the 2018/2019 winter season – amazes its passenger with state-of-the-art technology.
+- … was completely overhauled over two years and now – since the 2019 summer season – amazes its passengers with state-of-the-art technology.

-Below Dorfbahnstraße street in Serfaus, there is a 1,280-metre-long tunnel that spans from the eastern edge Serfaus to the western edge of the village.
-Along the route, there are a total of four stations: “Parkplatz” (car park) in the east, “Kirche” (church), “Zentrum” (village centre) and “Seilbahn” (cable car) in the west.
+Below Dorfbahnstrße street in Serfaus, a 1,280 metre long tunnel spans from the eastern edge of Serfaus to the western end of the village.
+Along the route, there are a total of four stations: “Parkplatz” (parking area) in the east, “Kirche” (church), “Zentrum” (centre) and “Seilbahn” (cable car) in the west.

 The underground route in numbers:

 - maximum gradient: 5.35 %

 - difference in altitude: 20 m